 Effects of Xanax For Social Anxiety

 Xanax helps to take away the fear that an individual with social anxiety is likely to experience when in a social situation.
+Xanax is used by people with social anxiety to reduce social anxiety symptoms.
+Xanax works on specific neurotransmitters in the brain to decrease the activity in the central nervous system.

 The drug, however, does not handle the cause of this fear.
 Instead, Xanax helps the patient to understand that no amount of judgment and criticism should break their spirit.
 The drug works by slowing down brain activity to reduce feelings of anxiety, fear, and panic.
 The drug has to be prescribed by a doctor and should be taken as prescribed, since taking more than the recommended dose can lead to tolerance and dependence on the drug.